 You know I’ve been banging on a lot about flavoured gins (especially on my fledgling YouTube channel, in case you haven’t checked it out, please do), but that’s because there are just SO MANY of them around right now.
 We all know that gin is going through a renaissance and it’s now acceptable to order one in Dalston.
 But what makes a good flavoured gin?
 Well, let me tell you a little something about Larios Rosé Premium Gin…

 I’m a sucker for good looks and this bottle is lovely and covered with swirly gold bits and a cute two-toned pink lid.
 The gin itself is a pale, Insta-worthy pink and this bottle would look great nestled in a drinks cabinet or displayed on a shelf.
-Larios Rosé Premium Gin is produced in Madrid, Spain and retails for about £22 on Amazon.co.uk.
+Larios Rosé Premium Gin is produced in Madrid, Spain and retails for £20.75 on The Drink Shop.
 It’s 37.5% alcohol volume, which is reasonably standard for gin.

 Oh God, where do I start?
 The initial smell is ALCOHOL followed by synthetic strawberries, almost medicinal, like a cough syrup.
 After pouring a few, you will notice that the bottle is difficult to open due to build up around the lid, I can only presume this is due to sweeteners that have been added to the gin.
 So far, not a great start.
 I pour all my gins as doubles, because life is too short for single gins and my standard tonic water is Fevertree Light.